tlsnotary/docs-mdbook/src/intro.md

 credible way.
 This way they can verify the authenticity of parts of a TLS-encrypted web session without compromising on privacy.

-It works by adding a third party, the Notary, to the usual client/server communication.
+It works by adding a third party, the Notary, to the usual TLS connection between the User and a web server.
 The User forwards the encrypted TLS traffic to the Notary which checks that it has not been tampered with and notarizes the whole TLS session by signing a transcript of it.

 The User can now use this transcript and disclose parts of it to another party, which we call Verifier.
 The Verifier only needs to trust the Notary